-Prior to December 1 of each school year, the SBCSELPA Executive Director, in collaboration with LEA special education administrators/designees, shall engage in timely and meaningful consultation with private school representatives and representatives of parents of parentally placed private school children with disabilities regarding the following:
+Prior to December 1 of each school year, the SBCSELPA Executive Director, in collaboration with LEA special education administrators/designees, shall engage in timely and meaningful consultation with private school representatives and representatives of parents of parentally placed private school studentren with disabilities regarding the following:

-- 1. How parentally placed private school children suspected of having a disability can participate equitably; child find process. - 2.
+1. How parentally placed private school studentren suspected of having a disability can participate equitably; student find process.

+- 3215 Provision of Special Education Services to Parentally Enrolled Private School Students (Continued) - 2.
 How parents, teacher and private school officials will be informed of the process. - 3.
 How the proportionate share of Subgrant Part B Federal Funds is to be expended on students parentally placed in private schools is calculated. - 4.
 How the consultation process will occur throughout the school year. - 5.
 Provision of services; types of services including direction and alternate service delivery mechanisms. - 6.
-How special education and related services will be apportioned if funds are insufficient to serve all parentally placed private school children; how and when those decisions will be made. - 7.
+How special education and related services will be apportioned if funds are insufficient to serve all parentally placed private school studentren; how and when those decisions will be made. - 7.
 How, if the LEA disagrees with the views of the private school officials on the types of services (whether to be provided directly or through a contract), the LEA will provide the private school officials with a written explanation of the reasons why they chose not to provide services directly or through a contract.